midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 - Each user gets one unique invitation code (UUID) that never changes
 - Questions must have both title (10-100 chars) and body (10-2000 chars)
 - Questions and answers must pass AI moderation before being visible
-- Users can only react once per question/answer/share
+- Users can only react once per question/answer (share reactions are public and unlimited)
 - Reaction counts are maintained as integer fields for performance
+- Share reactions are public and don't require individual tracking (overcounting is acceptable)
 - Invitation join count is tracked automatically when new users register with invitation code
 - Users can only have one inviter (first invitation code used wins)
 - Self-referencing relationship: users.inviterUserId → users.id